syndesisio/syndesis.io/content/blog/quickstarts.md

     parent: blog
 ---

-# Hello World Syndesis!

-Syndesis is an open Source Integration Platform As A Service (IPaaS), on premise or in the cloud, with no coding required.
+<p>Syndesis is an open Source Integration Platform As A Service (IPaaS), on premise or in the cloud, with no coding required.
-A business analyst can set up their own Twitter to Salesforce campaign and deploy the integration in a container on OpenShift.
+A business analyst can set up their own Twitter to Salesforce campaign and deploy the integration in a container on OpenShift.</p>

 The easiest way to try Syndesis is to use a trial of the product called Fuse Online.
 You can sign up at https://www.redhat.com/en/technologies/jboss-middleware/fuse-online, and skip right to the QuickStart section.